LIFE LINK III CELEBRATES 30TH ANNIVERSARY

 About Life Link III

 Life Link III operates five helicopter bases located throughout Minnesota and western Wisconsin.
 Helicopter and airplane services are available 24/7, providing on-scene emergency response and inter-facility transport.
 Life Link III’s transportation services are accredited by CAMTS (Commission on Accreditation of Medical Transportation Services), ensuring the highest standards of quality and safety are met on every transport.
 Life Link III is a non-profit consortium company.
-Members include: Allina Health, CentraCare Health, Children’s Hospitals and Clinics of Minnesota, Essentia Health, Fairview Health Services, HealthPartners®, Hennepin County Medical Center, St. Luke’s, St. Mary’s Medical Center, and Sacred Heart Hospital of Eau Claire, WI.
+Members include: Allina Health, CentraCare Health, Children’s Hospitals and Clinics of Minnesota, Essentia Health, Fairview Health Services, HealthPartners®, Hennepin County Medical Center, St. Luke’s, and Sacred Heart Hospital of Eau Claire, WI.